Olupaula/wine/readme.md

 The target is: class

 ## Methods
+This work uses the followinf unsupervised learning techniques:
+1. K-Means
+2. Busecting K-Means
+3. Mini-Batch K-Means
-This work uses unsupervised learning techniques, viz., K-Means, Busecting K-Means and Mini-Batch K-Means to cluster wines with 13 features.
+These algorithm are used to cluster wines with 13 features.
 Each feature has its label, however the interest in this work is to compare the three unsupervised learning methods stated above.

 ## Models Performances Evaluation
 1. Inertial: here, the best model is the one with lowest inertia or sum of square error.
 2. Accuracy Score: using the pre-existing labels, the accuracy of clustering of the three methods.
 The higher the accuracy, the better the model.

 ## Best Model
-of the three models were compared and the K-Means had the best performance, since its inertia was the lowest and the highest accuracy score.
+of the three models were compared and the K-Means had the best performance, since its inertia was the lowest and it had the highest accuracy score.